acceleratedscience/open-ad-toolkit/README.md

 ### OpenAI

 In order to use the "Tell me" functionality, you will need to create an account with OpenAI.
-There is a one month free trial.<br>
+There is a one month free trial.

+> **Note:** WatsonX coming soon

 1. Go to [platform.openai.com](https://platform.openai.com) and create an account